tuananh-vn/ingest_projects/README.md

 Demos are all located under the `demos` directory.
 Pick your favorite demo and follow the following steps:

  - `make up` creates the environment
- - `make run` runs jupyter container
+ - `make run` runs jupyter container in interactive mode

-Demo files are mapped inside the container (jupyer webapp is automatically launched during `make run`) The datalabframework is illustrated via notebooks, and markdown files.
+Demo files are mapped inside the container
+(jupyer webapp is automatically launched during `make run`)

+The datalabframework is illustrated via notebooks, and markdown files.

 Start by opening the README.md file in the demo directory